 There were many birds around us, too.
 We were fascinated by the white-bellied sea eagle who was taking pieces of meat thrown by Harry (our host) from the surface of the water.
-Harry simply set a low gear and waited when the eagle approached the boat from the above.
+Harry simply set a low gear and waited when the eagle approached the boat from above.
 Then, he threw the meat up and the eagle caught it with grace.
 Amazing performance!
 Harry must have been training this bird for a while.

-In the middle of the trip we stopped for lunch.
-Harry prepared it in a small campsite close to river banks where we could sit and eat a mouth-watering barbecue.
+In the middle of the trip, we stopped for lunch.
+Harry prepared it in a small campsite close to riverbanks where we could sit and eat a mouth-watering barbecue.
 Yum, it was delicious.

 Harry was only worried when Marius went towards the boat by himself.
 He quickly ran after him and stopped my husband in his tracks.
-Apparently two weeks ago they had a close encounter there, when a crocodile nearly dragged another tourist into the water.
+Apparently, two weeks ago they had a close encounter there when a crocodile nearly dragged another tourist into the water.

-At the end of our trip we went to Goat Island that was created in the middle of the river.
+At the end of our trip, we went to Goat Island that was created in the middle of the river.

-On the arrival we met a guy with his two dogs.
+On the arrival, we met a guy with his two dogs.
 He was a real true blue spirit of this area.
 He lives by himself on the island that is flooded for 6 months in the wet season.
-During the wet he needs to move to the attic in order not to be taken by the water.
+During the wet, he needs to move to the attic in order not to be taken by the water.

 He survives there without electricity or ‘running’ water (I hope you get the joke).
 I forgot to mention one important detail, he feeds the crocodiles in the evenings.
 He throws them buffalo meat in front of his front door, and they crawl out of the water and feast there.

-Tourists in Goat Island are treated with all honors and I was puzzled why dogs are so happy to see us.
+Tourists in Goat Island are treated with all honours and I was puzzled why dogs are so happy to see us.
 It turned out that if someone buys a beer from the owner of the island, the price also includes a concert for a singing dog named ‘hot-dog’ and a harmonica.
-Well… interesting experience.
+Well… an interesting experience.
 I will say nothing more.

 Heading back Adelaide River